arminshfatemi/exersices/README.md

-# ِDaily report  31-5-1402
+# ِDaily report  1-6-1402

 ### Tasks Overview
-* review on django
+* worked on beauty site task
-* cookie JWT test fastAPI
-* started learning Flask
+* basic of flask learned

 ### Tasks Detail
-* review on django
-* cookie base authenticate is done
-* started learning flask and almost basic is learned
+* for beauty site i have done a part of authenticate
+* learned basic of flask but not smooth it these lessons yet

 ### Next tasks
-* learning flask
-* starting doing django task that is given to me
+* do more on beauty site (maybe do the view for auth and check the auth flow)

 ### challenges
+* connecting mongo db to django
-* lack of confident for first back-end project
+* and lack of confident in my skill

 ### What i have learned
-* nothing to do
+* nothing to say

 ### Conclusion
-* im starting to go in depth of python back-end programming
+* first time always is hard